Joakal/SignedMail/README.md

 ### Fun headaches

-Don't use key as a variable.
+Vue: Don't use key as a variable.
 It's a reserved word.

+OpenPGP: Don't decrypt a private key and then use armor() to get the string as it'll return the key without the passphrase.